Nantwich Town F.C.: Steve Davis era (2004-2009)

 In 2008–09 Nantwich finished third in the table but lost to Ilkeston Town in the play-off final.
 Nantwich also had a good run in the FA Cup beating FC United of Manchester 4–3 in a replay, Halifax Town 4–1 and Whitley Bay 5–1 before losing to Fleetwood Town 4–3 in the 4th Qualifying round.
 Stand-out results in the league were 5–0 home and away defeats of Boston United, a 3–0 home win over FC United of Manchester.

-In the 2009 close season Steve Davis left for the assistant manager's job at Crewe to be replaced by his long-time assistant Peter Hall (despite applications from former West Ham United defender Julian Dicks and former Port Vale players Dave Brammer and Dean Glover).
+In the 2009 close season Steve Davis left for the assistant manager's job at Crewe to be replaced by his long-time assistant Peter Hall (despite applications from former Port Vale players Dave Brammer and Dean Glover).

 2009 to present day

 In the 2009–10 pre-season, the club celebrated its 125th anniversary with a new badge and the release of a book chronicling the history of the club, entitled Proud To Be The Dabbers.
 The main season was disappointing, with the team languishing towards the bottom of the table, and early exits from the FA Cup, the FA Trophy and Cheshire Senior Cup.
 The poor form resulted in head coach Peter Hall losing his job in late March; Kevin Street and Darren Tinson took over on a caretaker basis.
 They delivered an immediate improvement, with five wins and a draw in the next six games.
 The Dabbers finished 10th.

 The 2010–11 season began with several heavy pre-season defeats followed by various league defeats and an FA Cup defeat by lower league Whitley Bay.
 In October, with Nantwich 21st in the table, they came back from a 6–2 deficit to draw 6–6 with Mickleover Sports.
 The comeback sparked a revival in the Dabbers' fortunes, with one defeat in the next 10 games and the managerial duo of Street and Tinson receiving the Manager of the Month award for November.
 However, on 10 March 2011, after a six-game pointless streak, it was announced that the pair were leaving by mutual consent.
 Director of football Jimmy Quinn took charge of first-team affairs.

 After saving the club from relegation, he set about improving the squad for the 2011–12 season, bringing in experienced players.
 Striker Ben Mills, signed from Stafford Rangers went on to score 12 goals for the club until his January move to Macclesfield Town.
 After defeating Ramsbottom United, Northwich Victoria, Kendal Town and Nuneaton Town, Nantwich reached the First Round of the FA Cup for the first time.
 They played Milton Keynes Dons F.C. away, losing 6–0 in front of 4070 fans.
 In the NPL, Nantwich finished 10th, but also won the Cheshire Senior Cup beating Stalybridge Celtic in the final.